solahsoyalp/relation_client/README.md

 Contributions are welcome!
 We look forward to bug reports, feature requests, pull requests, and any other forms of contribution.
 For details, please refer to the [contribution guidelines](docs/contributing.md).

+1. Fork this repository
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Create a pull request: https://github.com/solahsoyalp/relation_client/pulls

 ## Contact

-If you have questions or issues, please report them on [GitHub Issues](https://github.com/yourusername/relation-client/issues).
+If you have questions or issues, please report them on [GitHub Issues](https://github.com/solahsoyalp/relation_client/issues).